 The Clarke Museum’s home, the former Bank of Eureka building with its unusual glazed terre cotta façade, was designed by San Francisco architect Albert Pissis and built in 1912.
 In 1960, Eureka High School teacher Cecile Clarke purchased the building and moved in her extensive local history collection.
 Nealis Hall, the Native American annex, was added in 1979.
 The museum’s gift shop offers a unique selection of historical souvenirs, area crafts, and books on regional history

 The museum is located in Old Town Eureka on the corner of 3rd and E Streets.
-The museum is open Tuesday-Saturday from 10am-6pm and Sunday 11am-4pm.
+The museum is open Wednesday through Sundays from 10 a.m. to 4 p.m.

 Current Exhibitions are listed on their website, they change a few times a year.